U.S. ignored appeals for Syria chemical arms proof - Russia

 'LARGE-SCALE PROVOCATION'

-The August 21 sarin gas attack, which Washington said killed more than 1,400 people, many of them children, led U.S. President Barack Obama to threaten air strikes against Syrian military facilities because it had crossed Obama's "red line" for intervening.
-Facing the threat of U.S. attacks, the Syrian government agreed to dismantle its chemical arms program and describe its arsenal.
+The August 21 sarin gas attack, which Washington said killed over 1,400 people, many of them children, led U.S. President Barack Obama to threaten air strikes against Syrian military facilities because it had crossed Obama's "red line" for intervening.
+Facing U.S. attacks, the Syrian government agreed to dismantle its chemical arms program and describe its arsenal.

 "Why would the Syrian government use chemical weapons on August 21?"
 Churkin said.
 "To cross the red line drawn by Washington and invite a missile strike upon itself?"

-The U.S. mission did not react immediately to Churkin's remarks, though diplomats said U.S. Ambassador Samantha Power responded to him behind closed doors.
-She told Churkin a "Christmas vacation might do the Russian ambassador good," according to a diplomat present.
+The U.S. mission did not respond immediately to Churkin's remarks, though diplomats said U.S. Ambassador Samantha Power told him behind closed doors that a "Christmas vacation might do the Russian ambassador good," according to a diplomat present.

 Churkin told Reuters it "was not a very polite comment to make."